Large deviations for cluster size distributions in a continuous classical many-body system: Introduction

 The existence of a uniform lower bound $r_\mathrm{min}$ for ground state interparticle distance is, of course, trivial when the potential has a hard core $r_\mathrm{hc}>0$.
-A sufficient condition for the existence of $r_\mathrm{min}>0$ for a potential without hard core is, for example, that $v(r)/r^d \to \infty$ as $r\to 0$, as can be shown along~\cite[Lemma 2.2]{Th06}.
+A sufficient condition for the existence of $r_\mathrm{min}>0$ for a potential without hard core is, for example, that $v(r)/r^d \to\infty$ as $r\to0$, as can be shown along~\cite{Th06}, Lemma 2.2.

-\begin{assumption}[Maximum interparticle distance] {\it There is a constant $c>0$ such that for all $N\in \N$ every minimiser $(x_1,\ldots,x_N) \in (\R^d)^N$ of the energy function $U_N$ has interparticle distance upper bounded by $|x_i - x_j| \leq c N ^{1/d}$. } \end{assumption}
+\begin{assumption}[(Maximum interparticle distance)] There is a constant $c>0$ such that for all $N\in\N$ every minimiser $(x_1,\ldots,x_N) \in(\R^d)^N$ of the energy function $U_N$ has interparticle distance upper bounded by $|x_i - x_j| \leq c N ^{1/d}$. \end{assumption}

-This assumption looks deceptively simple; on physical grounds, we would expect that it is true for every reasonable potential.
-To the best of our knowledge, however, non-trivial rigorous results are available in dimension two only, for Radin's soft disk potential~\cite{R81} and for potentials satisfying conditions (H1) to (H3) from~\cite{yeung}.
+On physical grounds, we would expect that this assumption is true for every reasonable potential.
+To the best of our knowledge, however, nontrivial rigorous results are available in dimension two only, for Radin's soft disk potential~\cite{R81} and for potentials satisfying conditions (H1) to (H3) from~\cite{yeung}.
 These potentials satisfy Assumption~\ref{ass:hoelder} as well.